Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 4. Provide the customer with the resources they need to succeed.

 Your onboarding process should include links to helpful resources, such as tutorials, how-to videos, and FAQs.
+For example, Jotform Academy is an excellent case of onboarding customers in an interactive way that offers users certificates through free training courses.

 5. Follow up with the customer after they’ve completed your onboarding process.